Dream of: 06 February 1992 "Reading Dreams"

 I went over to the house, where I encountered two fellows who lived there with her.
 They both cherished her, but they were only friends.
 One fellow spoke Spanish to the other fellow right in front of me without knowing I also spoke Spanish.
 Actually they didn't know anything about me, although I thought they knew I had rejected the woman.
 I asked them if I could see the woman and they said I could.

 I walked through the kitchen and back to the room where the woman was lying in bed.
 She sat up and looked surprised to see me.
 She looked in good shape.
 She somewhat resembled Catron (a Houston attorney).
 I exaggerated and told her I had heard she was dying.
-With me I thought I was carrying a copy of the writer Miguel Cervantes' Don Quixote, but actually I had with me a book of my dreams which I had written.
+With me I thought I was carrying a copy of Miguel Cervantes' Don Quixote, but actually I had with me a book of my dreams which I had written.
 I thought I would sit down and read to her some of my dreams in which she had appeared.
 I thought that would cheer her up, because I thought she would see from my dreams that I did care about her, even though I wasn't in love with her.
 I sat down, picked out the earliest dream in which she had appeared, and I began reading.